broeneatsdinner/Dinner-Lab-Wiki/Pulling-Branches-onto-the-Server.md

-##### Pulling `develop` or `release-[x]` or `ferrari-[x]` onto the development server.
+#### Pulling `develop` or `release-[x]` or `ferrari-[x]` onto the development server.

+##### First things first.
 The `dev1.dinnerlab.com`, `release1.dinnerlab.com` and `ferrari1.dinnerlab.com` domains all reside on the same server.

 The server has an IP address of `23.92.31.20`.

 In order to log in to this server, you can SSH into it with your username (usually your first name), and your password.
-If you forget your first name, you're out of luck, but if you forget your password, you can contact Broen in order to reset it.
+If you forget your first name (which your mother gave to you), you're out of luck.
+But, if you forget your password, you can contact Broen in order to reset it.

 Once you have logged in, the first thing you need to do is "switch" to the `dinnerlab` user.
 That way, you can pull the various branches onto the server by using the `dinnerlab` user, which has SSH keypair authentication between the server and the GitHub repository itself.
 This is done by:
 ```